x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/cannot-determine-the-name-of-the-active-directory-site-invalidadsite-exchange-2013-help.md

 To resolve this issue, verify that the local server is a member of a valid Active Directory site and rerun Exchange Server 2007 setup.

 You can use the **/DsGetSite** option of the Nltest.exe command line tool to verify and display site membership.
-For more information, see "Nltest.exe: NLTest Overview" in the "Tools and Settings Collection" of *Windows Server 2003 Technical Reference* ([https://go.microsoft.com/fwlink/?LinkId=27734](https://go.microsoft.com/fwlink/?linkid=27734)).
+For more information, see "Nltest.exe: NLTest Overview" in the "Tools and Settings Collection" of [Windows Server 2003 Technical Reference](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc758478(v=ws.10)).

 For more information about Active Directory troubleshooting, see "Troubleshooting Active Directory Operations" in *Windows Server 2003: Operations* (<https://go.microsoft.com/fwlink/?linkid=68099>).